lzhengning/SubdivNet/README.md

 sh scripts/<DATASET_NAME>/get_data.sh
 ```

 > The `Manfold40` dataset (before remeshed, without subdivision connectivity) can be downloaded via [this link](https://cloud.tsinghua.edu.cn/f/2a292c598af94265a0b8/?dl=1).
-This version cannot be used as inputs of SubdivNet.
-To train SubdivNet, run scripts/manifold40/get_data.sh
+> Note that this version cannot be used as inputs of SubdivNet.
+To train SubdivNet, run scripts/manifold40/get_data.sh.

 ## Training
 To train the model(s) in the paper, run this command: